Bui Dam Hydroelectricity Project, Bui National Park, Ghana

-The Bui Dam, on the other hand, is a multipurpose dam which, besides generating power, will provide water for irrigation and also improve tourism and fishing industries in Ghana.
-The dam will also provide protection from a flood with the force of one in 10,000 years.
-It is also expected to generate several jobs.
+The Bui Dam, on the other hand, is a multipurpose dam which, besides generating power, provides water for irrigation and has also improve tourism and fishing industries in Ghana.
+The dam also provide protections from a flood with the force of one in 10,000 years.
+It has generated several jobs during construction.

-The construction of the dam is expected to resettle 1,216 people within the project area and inundate 444 square kilometres of land.
-The project is, however, facing revolts from environmentalists due to the resettlement of fishes and animals such as the hippopotamus.
+A total of 1,216 people within the project area were resettled and 444km2 of land was inundated.
+The project faced revolts from environmentalists due to the resettlement of fishes and animals such as the hippopotamus.

 Constructing the dam within Bui National Park

 The diversion of the Black Volta River was completed in December 2008 and the construction of the main dam began in December 2009.
-As of September 2012, 90% of the construction work has been completed.
+The dam was commissioned for operations in December 2013.

 Details of the Ghanaian water project

-Bui Dam will have a height of 108m above the foundation and 90m above the riverbed.
-The crest of the dam will be 492m long and 185m high.
-The overall structural volume of the dam will be one million cubic metres.
+The Bui Dam has a height of 108m above the foundation and 90m above the riverbed.
+The crest of the dam is 492m long and 185m high.
+The overall structural volume of the dam is one million cubic metres.

-The project also includes construction of two saddle dams on the south-western part of the main dam.
-The two saddle dams will have a crest elevation of 187m.
-One of the saddle dams will be a rock-fill embankment dam where as the other one will be an earth-fill dam.
+The project also included construction of two saddle dams on the south-western part of the main dam.
+The two saddle dams have a crest elevation of 187m.
+One of the saddle dams is a rock-fill embankment dam where as the other one is an earth-fill dam.

-The reservoir created by the main dam and the two saddle dams will have a gross capacity of 12.57 billion cubic metres, of which about 61% will be utilised for power generation and irrigation.
-The Bui Reservoir will cover a total area of 444 square kilometres at a maximum elevation of 183m and an average length of 40km.
+The reservoir created by the main dam and the two saddle dams has a gross capacity of 12.57 billion cubic metres, of which about 61% is utilised for power generation and irrigation.
+The Bui Reservoir covers a total area of 444 square kilometres at a maximum elevation of 183m and an average length of 40km.

-The spillway will comprise of five gates measuring 15m each in width, to regulate the flow of water.
-The spillway will comprise of a single outlet and will be located on the right bank with an elevation of 169m.
-The capacity of the spillway will be 10,450 cubic metres a second.
+The spillway comprises of five gates measuring 15m each in width, to regulate the flow of water.
+The spillway comprises of a single outlet and is located on the right bank with an elevation of 169m.
+The capacity of the spillway is 10,450 cubic metres a second.

-The project also involves the construction of a bridge across the Black Volta River downstream of Bui Dam.
-The bridge will connect Brong Ahofo and the Northern Regions.
+The project also involved the construction of a bridge across the Black Volta River downstream of Bui Dam.
+The bridge connects Brong Ahofo and the Northern Regions.

 Financial support from Chinese Ex-Im Bank

-The project is being financed through a concessional loan of $270m, a commercial loan of $292m and a $60m funding from the Government of Ghana.
+The project was financed through a concessional loan of $270m, a commercial loan of $292m and a $60m funding from the Government of Ghana.
 The two loans were offered by China Ex-Im Bank, with a grace period of five years and an amortisation period of 20 years.

 History of Ghana's Bui Dam project